Author Archives: Emo Health

 Student Health and Academic Success

 Researchers at the University of Minnesota have found a clear connection between student health and academic success.
 They matched grade point averages with typical health problems for nearly 10,000 Minnesota college students.
 What affects grades the most?
 Stress!
-Students who reported eight or more emotional stresses – anything from failing a class to credit card… Read More »
+Students who reported eight or more emotional stresses – anything from failing a class to credit card debt… Read More »